socites/social-app-base/docs/deployment/apple/apple.md

 1. Enter to https://developer.apple.com/account/
 2. Go to **Certificates, Identifiers & Profiles**.
 3. Go to **App IDs**, it is an item under **Identifiers**.
-Description: name of the application
+4. Set the field **description** with the name of your application.
-Bundle ID: reverse-domain name style string
+5. Set the Bundle ID: reverse-domain name style string.
-App Services: + push notifications
+6. Set the app services: **+ push notifications**.

 ## 2. Add Certificates